ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Webviews is an important part of mobile applications as it lets us access the website in our application itself rather than taking us to a…</blockquote>

 <h3>3.
-Test Automation for Desktop Hybrid Applications: CEF vs WebView2 - <a href="https://medium.com/@marwan.alabassiry/test-automation-for-desktop-hybrid-applications-cef-vs-webview2-0360512854e7" target="_blank" rel="noopener noreferrer">link</a></h3>
+Real-Time Data Exchange in WebView Using addJavascriptInterface in Android Jetpack Compose - <a href="https://medium.com/@TippuFisalSheriff/real-time-data-exchange-in-webview-using-addjavascriptinterface-in-android-jetpack-compose-bd16f6f79199" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Marwan Alabassiry`**
+✍️ **posted by `Tippu Fisal Sheriff`**

-<blockquote>In today’s fast-paced digital world, hybrid desktop applications — blending the power of native desktop apps with the versatility of web…</blockquote>
+<blockquote>In today’s mobile development landscape, bridging native code and web content is more crucial than ever.
+Android’s WebView provides a…</blockquote>

 <h3>4.
 Debugging IOS Webviews on Safari browser - <a href="https://medium.com/@atifqamar29/debugging-ios-webviews-on-safari-browser-822def097497" target="_blank" rel="noopener noreferrer">link</a></h3>